aman-2709/vehicle-sovd/README.md

 ## Project Overview

-A secure, cloud-based web application that enables automotive engineers to remotely execute SOVD (Service-Oriented Vehicle Diagnostics) 2.0 commands on connected vehicles and view real-time responses through a modern, unified interface.
+This project develops a secure, cloud-based web application that enables automotive engineers to remotely execute SOVD (Service-Oriented Vehicle Diagnostics) 2.0 commands on connected vehicles and view real-time responses through a modern, unified interface.

 ## Goals